Hiseho/Hiseho/content/docs/coreconcepts/web-server.md

 Now all of these are not necessarily referred to as web servers per se but as reverse proxies.
 We will get into that in a later section but for now, let's just say they act as an hotel receptionist, they take your request and send them to the right room (service).

+## But is it safe ?

+Well it depends !
+Most of the time, the server itself is safe but not necessarily the services running behind it.
+Some services might have vulnerabilities that could in turn compromise the whole home-lab.
+That's why it is important to keep everything up to date and to follow best practices when it comes to security.